CiscoZeus/zeus-iot/Raspberry Pi Configuration.md

 Connect to the network once you see your network

-`$ sudo iwconfig wlan0 essid <network_name>
+`$ sudo iwconfig wlan0 essid <network_name>`

-*Step 3
+##Step 3

 Installing the important components.

-a.
+>a.
 Python

-Although python comes pre-loaded on Raspberry pi, there are many more packages and libraries which would make programming Pi easier.

-install the following libraries
+Python comes pre-loaded on Raspberry pi, but there are few more packages and libraries which would make programming Pi easier for us. install the following libraries

 -RPi.GPIO

+`$ sudo apt-get install RPi.GPIO`

--Zeus Python client, $ sudo pip install cisco-zeus
+-Zeus Python client,

+`$ sudo pip install cisco-zeus`

-b. fluentd
+>b. fluentd

 Fluend is a daemon which is used to collect all data from all the sources and send it to the cloud is structured and secure way.
 It is done for data security and ease to handle multiple types and sources of data at the same time.